 People were supported by staff who had received an effective induction into their role.
-Each member of staff had undertaken an induction programme which followed the principles of the Care Certificate.
+Each member of staff had undertaken an induction programme, which followed the principles of the Care Certificate.
 The Care Certificate is a set of standards that health and social care workers adhere to in their daily working life.
-One member of staff told us, "The induction was very good training; fantastic.
-I felt confident [when I completed my induction] and I am learning all the time".

 The provider had an electronic system to record the training that staff had completed and to identify when training needed to be repeated.
-The provider had an electronic system for monitoring compliance with their expected training schedule.
-Registered managers are required to achieve a compliance of 95%, as one of their performance indicators.
-At the time of they had achieved a 98% compliance rate.
+The system also monitored compliance with their expected training schedule.
+Registered managers were required to achieve a compliance of 95%, as one of their performance indicators.
+At the time of our inspection the registered manager had achieved the bench mark of 95% compliance rate.

-The training available to staff included essential training, such as medicines awareness, safeguarding adults, food hygiene, moving and handling and infection control.
-Staff were also supported to access specific training to support their role including: pressure injury awareness, autism awareness, dementia awareness, Mental Capacity Act and PROACT SCIP training, which provided staff with a positive range of options for crisis intervention and prevention when supporting people who occasionally displayed behaviour that staff or other people may find distressing.
+The training available to staff included the provider's mandatory training, such as medicines awareness, safeguarding adults, food hygiene, moving and handling and infection control.
+Staff were also supported to access specific training to support their role including: pressure injury awareness, autism awareness, dementia awareness, Mental Capacity Act.
+Staff also received PROACT SCIP training.
+This training provided staff with a positive range of options for crisis intervention and prevention when supporting people who occasionally behaved in a way that staff or other people may find distressing.
 Staff were offered training in a variety for formats to meet their individual learning styles and subject matter.
 These included practical face to face workshops and individualised E-learning.
+One member of staff told us, "I have access to training if I want it.
+I can apply on line for E-learning or if I am required to do it then they can book me straight on".
+They added "Training is fun.
+My favourite is the autism awareness.
+You see a video on how autism affects people it is very interactive.
+It has helped me realise I need to talk slowly.
+It is all about how you communicate; try and see it from their perspective about how they feel".
+Another member of staff said, "I am up to date with my training; our own in-house trainer is really good and we can do E-learning as well".

 Staff had regular supervisions and staff who had been at the service for longer than 12 months also received an annual appraisal.
-Supervisions provide an opportunity for management team to meet with staff, feedback on their performance, identify any concerns, offer support, assurances and identify learning opportunities to help them develop.
+Supervisions provide an opportunity for the management team to meet with staff, feedback on their performance.
+It also provided an opportunity to identify any concerns, offer support, assurances and identify learning opportunities to help them develop.
 Staff said they felt supported by the management team and senior staff.
 There was an open door policy and they could raise any concerns straight away.
-One member of staff told us, "Yes, I have supervisions.
-They are definitely a two way process".
-Another member of staff said, "We have lots of supervisions and active supervisions where [the manager or a senior member of staff] pop in to watch you".
+One member of staff told us they found the supervisions "Help me if I am doing something wrong or not doing something.
+They keep things fresh in your mind.
+You can raise concerns during your supervision if you want to.
+[For example] if you notice someone's personal care is not being done properly.
+They do listen and will do something about it".
+Another member of staff said, "My supervisions are reasonably regular.
+I have three or four a year.
+I can request more if I want.
+I feel well supported".